-Roof-mounted

-Pantograph SLS 103
+Roof-mounted Pantograph SLS 102

 SLS 102 roof-mounted pantographs have already proven themselves in many projects all over the world.
 The compact pantographs are mounted on the roof of the E-bus or battery-powered industrial vehicle and function according to the bus-up principle: The vehicle stop sunder the charging station where the roof charging pantograph extends, connects to the charging station and charges the batteries.
 Charging can take place both in the depot and during operation at a charging station within the route network - without any delay to regular driving operations.
-This is guaranteed by the extremely fast contacting and the very high current transmission.
+This is guaranteed by the extremely fast contact-